 For many years, people’s understanding of kaizen was very limited because there was no clear description of kaizen.
-The only way to learn it was to engage a kaizen consultant such as Shingijutsu, beginning in 1987.
+The only way to learn it was to engage a kaizen consultant such as Shingijutsu, beginning in 1987 (See Kaizen Forever and Shingijutsu-Kaizen).
 It would not be until years later that a few books would appear that describe kaizen accurately in terms of its industrial engineering roots.

 Let’s step back and ask “Why was Toyota Production System (TPS) created?”
 It was created to improve competitiveness and help assure the company’s survival.
 How was that done?
 By improving productivity, reducing costs, improving quality, etc. Now let’s ask: “What is the purpose of Toyota Production System?”
 In the book Toyota Production System: Practical Approach to Production Management by Yasuhiro Monden (first edition, 1983), Taiichi Ohno said (p. i):